bytecodealliance/wasmtime/cranelift/docs/testing.rst

 ----------------

 Print the control flow graph of each function as a Graphviz graph, and run filecheck over the result.
-See also the :command:`cton-util print-cfg` command::
+See also the :command:`clif-util print-cfg` command::

     ; For testing cfg generation.
 This code is nonsense.